Anwar-Basha7/Assistive-System-For-visually-Impaired-Person/README.md

    cd Assistive-System-For-visually-Impaired-Person

 ### Usage
- Before Running the project you need to ensure that you all the requiered files including the best.pt and the pickle files genrated during the training of the model run the code using below command
+ Before Running the project you need to ensure that you have all the requiered files including the best.pt and the pickle files genrated during the training of the model for object recognition and face recognition.

+ run the code using below command

    python main.py